xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 <!-- https://xarray.dev/blog/introducing-pint-xarray -->

-## The Life of a modern Bayesians
+## The Life of a modern Bayesian

-The utility of `az.InferenceData` will not be very apparent if we first don't talk about the life of a Modern Bayesian Statistician, the PPL Designer, and what things used to be like before `az.IhnferenceData`.
+The utility of `az.InferenceData` will not be very apparent if we first don't talk about the life of a Modern Bayesian Statistician, the PPL Designer, and what things used to be like before `az.InferenceData`.

 ### The Modern Bayesian Practitioner